BMS Logo (Bristol Myers Squibb Logo)

 Meaning and History

-Before the Bristol-Myers and Squibb corporations merged, each had its logo.
+Before Bristol-Myers and Squibb merged, each had its own logo.
 They were used on the labels of drugs sold under their respective brand names.
 For example, Squibb’s products featured an ancient building with three columns; after the merger of the two pharmaceutical giants, a company with a completely new visual appearance was created.
-Its emblem, with a geometric symbol of six triangular petals, remained relevant for several decades until 2020, when the Siegel+Gale agency turned the blue flower into a purple hand.
+Its emblem, featuring a geometric symbol with six triangular petals, remained relevant for several decades until 2020, when the Siegel+Gale agency changed the blue flower into a purple hand.
 The updated graphic symbol is intended to showcase BMS’s rapid growth.

 What is BMS (Bristol Myers Squibb)?

-BMS (Bristol Myers Squibb) manufactures biologics and pharmaceuticals to treat various diseases, including rheumatic diseases, cancer, HIV, diabetes, etc. It is one of the leaders of the international pharmaceutical market and is among the world’s largest medicines manufacturers.
+BMS (Bristol Myers Squibb) manufactures biologics and pharmaceuticals to treat various diseases, including rheumatic diseases, cancer, HIV, diabetes, etc. It is one of the leaders in the international pharmaceutical market and among the world’s largest pharmaceutical manufacturers.
 The company owns numerous research centers in different states, where drugs for AIDS, hepatitis, and other diseases are invented.

 1989 – 2020